ThiagoSchetini/windows-sanitizer/README.md

 *All credits for them:* https://ameliorated.info

-About Sanitizer:
+### Important notes before using it:

-	we preserve more features like the new "Windows Explore" and the new "Menu" install a new and fresh windows with a original key and them made this changes we do not try to delete all backdoors because windows is the backdoor we do not use antivirus because windows is the virus probably runs on all windows versions
+Install a new and fresh windows with a original key and them made this changes

-for newbies and enthusiasts:

-	you need to be admin of your windows improves your windows for games and work you will be forced to use a package manager (chocolatey) as Linux and Mac users do, and that's great!
+We preserve original features like the new "Windows Explore" and the new "Menu"

+We do not try to delete all backdoors because windows is the backdoor

-	warning: windows updates as you know will be completely destroyed FOREVER!
+Windows updates as you know will be completely destroyed, **forever**!

-You are advised: There is no guarantee, we are alone, we are one!
+There is no guarantee, we are alone, we are one!

-Nevermind: everything is a backdoor, starting with your Alexa toys and your smartphone =(
+Everything is a backdoor, starting with your Alexa toys and your smartphone =(

+Nevermind

-### Let's sanitize this monster!
+### Let's sanitize the monster!

 After and only after a new and fresh Windows install, run as admin and wait it to finish: